-- 1. Multiple-Choice-questions requiring the selection of one of four responses to a short scenario. - 2.
-Simulations-case studies that are used to assess knowledge and skills in a context approximating that found on the job through the use of realistic scenarios and tasks, and access to normally available and familiar resources.
+- 1. Multiple-Choice-questions requiring the selection of one of four responses to a short scenario. - Task-Based Simulations-short case studies that are used to assess knowledge and skills in a context approximating that found on the job through the use of realistic scenarios and tasks, and access to normally available and familiar resources.